frallannea/wedding/pages/plan/plan.md

 **Women:** can wear different types of clothing such as a dress, a skirt, an elegant suit or a jumpsuit (byxdress).
 If the woman wears a dress it is usually knee length and it is appropriate with more colorful clothing.
 It is important that the clothes do not look everyday but express a more festive atmosphere.

 # Gifts
 The greatest gift we can receive is that you share this day with us.
 If you still feel that you would like to give us a gift, we would like a contribution to our honeymoon.
-More information about how you contribute will be given shortly on this webpage.
+You can send your contribution to the account number below:

+<p id="pForKonto"></p>

+In case you want to send a contribution from a non-Swedish account, please contact us for more information.

 <script>
   readFromFirebaseParam('textSchedule','pForSchedule');
   readFromFirebaseParam('textToast','pForToast');
+  readFromFirebaseParam('textKonto','pForKonto');
 </script>